 Financial Policy for Donald P Snyder MD LLC:

-A deposit of $50 (payable by Visa or MasterCard credit/debit card only) is required of all patients during the registration process.
+A deposit of $100 (payable by Visa or MasterCard credit/debit card only) is required of all patients during the registration process.
 Due to high demand, and the limited schedule, this deposit ensures against no-shows, which means serious patients are able to get scheduled more efficiently.
 If we are unable to accommodate your scheduling needs, your deposit will be refunded immediately.
 Once an appointment is scheduled, the deposit is fully refundable until 7 calendar days prior to the appointed vasectomy date, but is non-refundable thereafter for either cancellation or postponement.
-This policy is being suspended during COVID 19 Pandemic, however.
-If you do not give proper notice, or if an appointment is not made and kept within 3 months of registering, then your deposit is forfeited.
+This policy is being modified during COVID 19 Pandemic, so if you are sick or recently exposed, contact Emily by email, and your appointment date will be changed..
+If you simply do not show for a scheduled appointment, or if an appointment is not rescheduled and kept within 3 months of registering, then your deposit is forfeited.
 If this happens, your information will be deleted from our system, and you will need to re-register and pay another deposit when you are ready to have your vasectomy.

 For patients without health insurance, without insurance that Dr. Snyder accepts (i. e. “out of network”) or who will have an out-of-pocket amount due (because deductible is not met, for example):